 This kit includes the complicated parts connection figure.

-I have a pain in my throat from yesterday, and both the nose and the eyes have bad condition.
+I have a pain in my throat from yesterday, and both the nose and the eyes have a bad condition.
 Possibly does cedar pollen fly now?
 The person with hay fever may get a symptom early this year because Japan is warm.
 The filing of the howitzer shell, it takes time because there are many numbers and size is very small.

 This is the soldier who holds a shell and holding his ears to protect from the air blast of the explosion.
 I had a dull mold impression when I built the Trumpeter’s modern American infantry before.
 Maybe this manufacturer’s figure is like that quality.
 Although, I like the Trumpeter models of AFV and aircraft kits for the sharp mold.

-I think I’ll draw the base of a shell having gold belt.
+I think I’ll draw the base of a shell having a gold belt.
 AFV Club package was certainly like that, but I’m not sure whether this is the correct answer.

 Now I’m attaching the string of a helmet and gap covering with the putty.